 About the author

 Joseph Mejia D.O., F.A.A.P.M.&R, Is a graduate of University of Michigan and West Virginia School of Osteopathic Medicine.
 He is Board Certified in Physical Medicine & Rehabilitation and Sports Medicine.
 Dr. Mejia received his Fellowship Training in Interventional Pain Management from University of Medicine and Dentistry.
-He has advanced training in Regenerative Medicine and is the Medical Director and Partner of Performance Rehabilitation and Integrated Medicine.
+He has advanced training in Regenerative Medicine and is the Medical Director and Partner of Performance Rehabilitation and Regenerative Medicine.